Riverfront Times: History

-The paper has received more than three dozen awards from the Missouri Press Association, along with the group's Gold Cup.
-The paper and website also currently feature a weekly syndicated column by relationship and sex advice writer Dan Savage.
+The paper received more than three dozen awards from the Missouri Press Association, along with the group's Gold Cup.
+The paper and website featured a weekly syndicated column by relationship and sex advice writer Dan Savage.
 In the past, the paper carried Chuck Sheppard's News of the Weird column.
+Former journalists that wrote for the paper include Suzanne Langlois, who won the 1994 Con Lee Kelliher award for distinguished achievement.

 In June 2019, editor-in-chief Sarah Fenske announced her departure after being selected to host St. Louis on the Air on St. Louis Public Radio.
 News editor Doyle Murphy was selected as interim editor-in-chief.
 Murphy served as editor-in-chief until he announced in the February 9, 2022, edition that he would be leaving the paper to work for St. Louis Public Radio.
 Ben Westhoff, the executive editor of Euclid Media Group, served as interim editor-in-chief following Murphy's resignation, but announced on February 24, 2022, that Rosalind Early, who was then serving as deputy managing editor for Washington Magazine at Washington University in St. Louis, would be the paper's next editor in chief, starting in March.

+In August 2023, Euclid Media Group dissolved and the newspaper was sold to Chris Keating, operating under the name Big Lou Holdings LLC.
+The paper was sold again in May 2024 to an unnamed buyer and all staff were laid off.
+The buyers were revealed to be individuals who promote OnlyFans content creators under the LLCs Ready Set Cam and FanFox registered in Texas.